ooezenoglu/hydro-huepfer/README.md

 A jump and run game where you have to run from raising water and avoid obstacles in order to keep climbing higher and higher.

 # Usage Instructions:
-Start the game by clicking on the link:
-If you want to start the game in Unity, please start from the MainMenü Scene.
+Start the game by clicking on this link: https://play.unity.com/en/games/57dc6507-4317-47f2-811b-cb113d62343b/webgl-builds If you want to start the game in Unity, please start from the MainMenü Scene!
 Avoid the puddles, spikes and water monsters.
 The more levels you climb the higher your score gets.
 Climb quickly so the rising water does not get you and extinguish your player's flame.